Akuli/git-guide/branches.md

 In GitHub, there should be a menu where you can choose a branch and it says `main` by default.
-You should now see a `multiplication` branch in that menu, and if you click it and then open `calculator.py` in GitHub, you should see the multiplication code.
+You should now see a `multiplication` branch in that menu, and if you click it and then open `calculator.py`, you should see the multiplication code.

 The `git push` output contains a link for creating a pull request.
 We will use it later.
 (TODO: write about pull requests)